Back to Blog

 Wix Studio for Designers

-Wix Studio (their designer/agency tool) offers more control than the standard editor.
-Responsive breakpoints, reusable components, client handoff — it's a legitimate tool for freelancers building client sites.
+Wix Studio (their designer/agency tool) offers significantly more control than the standard editor.
+Responsive breakpoints, reusable components, proper CSS controls, client handoff workflows — it's a legitimate tool for freelancers and agencies building client sites.

 Pricing Accessibility

-Free tier to get started, paid plans from $16-159/month.
+Free tier to get started, paid plans from $16–$159/month.
 E-commerce starts at $27/month.
-For a complete solution including hosting, this is genuinely affordable.
+For a complete solution including hosting, SSL, and basic tools, this is genuinely affordable for new businesses.

 Where Wix Struggles